 Accomplishing these goals in just three years can be challenging, but in no way impossible.
-To find a full-time job in Japan, Japanese Language Proficiency Test N2 is a standard proficiency level required by most companies.
-Reaching this level requires intensive studying.
-In addition, the job-hunting process in Japan is different from many other countries.
-There have been instances where JISR graduates previously struggled to master the proper lingual and cultural etiquettes in job-hunting.
-Moreover, the students are required to obtain enough credits and write a final paper to successfully complete and graduate from the program.
+To find a full-time job in Japan, Japanese Language Proficiency Test N2 is the minimum proficiency level required by most companies.
+Reaching this level requires intensive studying while preparing assignments for regular MBA courses.
+In addition, the job-hunting process in Japan is quite specific and requires written and oral expression skills to appropriately answer the typical set of questions Japanese companies require.
+Furthermore, students are expected to have good understanding of corporate culture and customs, and cultural etiquettes in job-hunting.
+Moreover, while students are preparing for their job-hunting activities, they are also required to obtain the prescribed number of credits and write a final research paper to successfully complete and graduate from the MBA program.